sbt/sbt-release/README.md

 The sequence of `ReleaseStep`s that make up the release process is stored in the setting `releaseProcess: SettingKey[Seq[ReleaseStep]]`.

 The state transformations functions used in *sbt-release* are the same as the action/body part of a no-argument command.
-You can read more about [building commands](http://www.scala-sbt.org/release/docs/Commands.html) in the sbt wiki.
+You can read more about [building commands](http://www.scala-sbt.org/release/docs/Commands.html) in the sbt website.

 ### Release Steps